The Great Escape

 7. CARB LOADING, 1 P.M.

-After hiking Mary’s Rock you will need, want, and deserve a hand-thrown pizza, fresh from the wood-fired oven ($10-18).
+After hiking Mary’s Rock you will need, want, and deserve a hand-thrown pizza, fresh from the wood-fired oven.
 The Rappahannock Pizza Kitchen (RPK) cranks out the best pizza in Sperryville, VA, hands down.
 Thinking you might need more carbs or something green, no worries!
-How about a mushroom melt sandwich ($14) or an herb butter shrimp Caesar salad ($16)?
-All fresh and all house-made.
-Order online and then watch the magic happen in their open kitchen.
 While you wait for your pie, take a lap around the Corner Store, a well-stocked county store with wine, sparkling water, beer, and more.
 You’ll be pleasantly surprised by what you find here.

 8. WALK THE WALK, 3 P.M.